-An Equal Employment Opportunity ("EEO") Plan is a blueprint to help build a strong and diverse workforce by taking advantage of the skills and education of all segments of Vermont's population.
-This statewide plan is an umbrella document for use by State of Vermont ("State") agencies and departments in developing their own EEO plans.
+An Equal Employment Opportunity ("EEO") Plan ("EEO Plan") is a blueprint to help build a strong and diverse workforce by taking advantage of the skills and education of all segments of Vermont's population.
+This statewide plan is an umbrella document for use by State of Vermont agencies and departments ("State") in developing their own EEO plans.
 It also provides a way to assess the impact of the State's human resources practices.

 A diverse workforce reflects all segments of society, incorporates new ideas and a variety of work and leadership styles, and promotes inclusion and support for the work of government.
-An EEO Plan can help an employer successfully retain a workforce that provides the best service to the people of our state.
+An EEO Plan can help an employer successfully retain a workforce that provides the best service to people in our state.
 Incorporation of all groups in the State's workforce will improve the workforce and its ability to best serve the entire population.
 Having a good EEO Plan in place is an important first step toward achieving this goal.

 The State of Vermont is committed to taking positive steps toward ensuring that employment barriers do not exist within state government.
 This EEO Plan is designed to encourage all State agencies and departments to ensure that all eligible applicants and employees have equal opportunity in all areas of state employment-including compensation, recruitment, hiring, retention, training, promotion, working conditions, and benefits.
-To the extent possible, the State will strive to employ a workforce reflective of Vermont's civilian workforce population.
-Providing equal employment opportunities throughout state government is an important goal and implementing an EEO Program is a means of attaining that goal.
+The State will strive to employ a workforce reflective of Vermont's civilian workforce population.
+Providing equal employment opportunities throughout state government is an important goal and implementing an EEO Plan is a means of attaining that goal.

+To further the State's efforts and aid in the development of this EEO Plan, the State has established three entities through executive order.
 On December 31, 2013, the Governor signed Executive Order, No. 10-13, which re-established the Governor's Workforce Equity and Diversity Council ("GWEDC").
 That executive order directed the GWEDC to consult with and advise the Commissioner of Human Resources and the Secretary of Administration regarding the development, implementation, and maintenance of an EEO Program for the State.
-A copy of the executive order is attached as Appendix A. Additionally, the Disability Employment Working Group was established by Executive Order in 2016, No. 02-16, to be part of the GWEDC in order to make recommendations regarding hiring practices to increase access to State employment for individuals with disabilities.
-The Commissioner of Human Resources has the responsibility of developing, implementing, and monitoring the State's EEO Program.
+A copy of the executive order is attached as Appendix A. Additionally, the Disability Employment Working Group was established by Executive Order in 2016, No. 02-16, to be part of the GWEDC to make recommendations regarding hiring practices to increase access to State employment for individuals with disabilities.
+A copy of Executive Order 02-16 is attached as Appendix B. Further, on May 30, 2018, the Governor signed Executive Order 04-18.
+Concurrent with this Executive Order, the Legislature enacted a statute that created the Executive Director of Racial Equity and the Racial Equity Advisory Panel.
+A copy of Executive Order 04-18 is attached as Appendix C. The Commissioner of Human Resources has the responsibility of developing, implementing, and monitoring the State's EEO Program.

 This EEO Plan represents the commitment of the State to guarantee equal employment opportunities for all employees and applicants, and to promote a diverse workforce.
 In furtherance of this EEO Plan, the State and its various agencies and departments shall take positive measures toward ensuring that equal opportunity is incorporated into all personnel policies and practices.
-To that end, all personnel policies, practices, and programs shall be administered and implemented in a non-discriminatory manner by all State agencies, departments and boards.
-Furthermore, this EEO Plan and any related policies and programs adopted by the State Department of Human Resources shall be implemented by every State agency and department.
+To that end, all personnel policies, practices, and programs shall be administered and implemented in a non-discriminatory manner by all State agencies, departments, and boards.
+Furthermore, this

+EEO Plan and any related policies and programs adopted by the State Department of Human Resources shall be implemented by every State agency and department.